-Now in its 6th year, our community garden program is in full swing!
+Now in its 6th year, our community garden program for 2015 is just getting underway!
 Won't you consider joining us in 2017?
-Joining the community garden will have you cultivating more than fresh, organically grown vegetables - you'll cultivate new friendships and gardening know-how too!
+Joining the community garden will have you cultivating more than fresh, organically grown vegetables -- you'll cultivate new friendships and gardening know-how too!
 For more information, and to reserve your space, contact Denise Markut, North Fork Stewardship Manager, at 631.734.5630 or email to DMarkut@peconiclandtrust.org.

 The farm has also hosted Katharine Griffiths, Steve Gessler, Doug Elliot and the students from the Avalon Outdoor Leadership and Summer Stewardship program (Avalon Park and Preserve in Stonybrook, NY) on numerous occasions, for an overnight adventure in farming.
 Read Doug Elliot's insightful article on the group's experience at Charnews Farm and Quail Hill Farm during the summers of 2009 and 2010.

 The Conservation Story